pnp/pnpjs/docs/contributing/debugging.md

 You should see an alert with the current web's title using the default main.ts.
 Feel free to update main.ts to do whatever you would like, but rember not to commit changes to the shared files.

+### Debug

+Refresh the page and open the developer tools in your browser of choice.
+If the pnp.js file is blocked due to security restrictions you can will need to allow it.

 ### Next Steps

 You can make changes to the library and immediately see them reflected in the browser.
 All files are watched so changes will be available as soon as webpack reloads the package.
+This allows you to rapidly test the library in the browser.

+Now you can learn about [extending the library](./extending-the-library.md).